Explore pre-pharmacy at UW-Eau Claire

 - Chemical principles

 - Social sciences

 Learn more about pre-pharmacy in the UWEC course catalog.

-A few majors that would best support a career in pharmacy include:
+Programs that would best support a career in pharmacy include: